Chocolate Chip Scones

 Pro tip: At this point, the dough is probably warming up and becoming soft.
 So I recommend popping the unbaked scones into the freezer for a few minutes, while the oven preheats.

-Once the oven is up to temp, slide in your scones, and allow them to bake until puffy and just beginning to turn golden on the bottoms.
+Once the oven is up to temp, slide in your scones and bake until puffy and just beginning to turn golden on the bottoms.

 Once they're baked and slightly cooled, drizzle them with a little melted chocolate to make them extra pretty.